telerik/blazor-docs/components/pdfviewer/toolbar.md

 | Download | `PdfViewerToolBarDownloadTool` | A download button.
 It fires the [`OnDownload` event]({%slug pdfviewer-events%}#ondownload). |
 | Print | `PdfViewerToolBarPrintTool` | A print button. |

-The default toolbar user interface also includes separators (`<PdfViewerToolBarSeparator />`) and spacers (`<PdfViewerToolBarSpacer />`).
-The separators render as a vertical line.
+By default, the toolbar also includes separators (`<PdfViewerToolBarSeparator />`) and spacers (`<PdfViewerToolBarSpacer />`).
+Separators render as a vertical line.
 Spacers consume the available empty space and push the rest of the tools next to one another.

 ## Custom Tools

 In addition to built-in tools, the PDF Viewer also supports custom tools.
 Use the `<PdfViewerToolBarCustomTool>` tag, which is a standard Blazor `RenderFragment`.
-Render the desired custom tool UI as `ChildContent` inside the tag.
+See the example below.

 ## Toolbar Configuration